Andr35s/Andr35s/README.md

 - 👋 Hi, I’m @Andr35s or Andres
 - 👀 I’m interested inlearning about coding
 - 🌱 I’m currently learning computer science in Carleton University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything, I'm down to learn.
 - 📫 How to reach me: andarucas@gmail.com | 705 618 7295

 - 😄 Pronouns: He/him
-- ⚡ Fun fact: ...

 <!---
 Andr35s/Andr35s is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.